Statement and Bio

 Statement

-I use painting to look closer and explore my environment, experiences, and ideas.
+I use painting to explore my environment, experiences, and inner world.
 In an effort to materialize a fleeting moment or feeling, something entirely new is born.
 This process never ceases to excite, frustrate, and intrigue me.
-Painting makes me look at the rest of the world as artwork and my paintings are a response to the things that move me.Socially engaged projects and teaching are integral components of my artistic practice.
-Working with, learning from, and sharing experiences with others motivates other aspects of my work and allows me to better contextualize my role as an artist.
+Painting makes me look at the rest of the world as artwork and my paintings are a response to the things that move me.